 The ripple effects from a more fragile and fractious global economy will be felt disparately across the global banking industry (figure 1).
-Large, well-capitalized, diversified banks should weather the storms reasonably well.
+Large, well-capitalised, diversified banks should weather the storms reasonably well.

 Here are some of the key highlights from Deloitte’s 2023 banking and capital markets outlook:

 Meanwhile, retail banking customers are also expecting more from their banks.
 In particular, they are clamoring for a superior cross-channel experience and hands-on guidance during challenging times.
-These heightened demands will require banks to go beyond a product lens and create customer experiences that are data-driven, consistent across channels, and complete with personalized advice.
+These heightened demands will require banks to go beyond a product lens and create customer experiences that are data-driven, consistent across channels and complete with personalised advice.

-In the long term, banks should develop inventive new applications for ESG, embedded finance, and digital assets.
-These efforts should prioritize empowering customers with initiatives targeting racial equity, decarbonization, and data security.
+In the long term, banks should develop inventive new applications for ESG, embedded finance and digital assets.
+These efforts should prioritise empowering customers with initiatives targeting racial equity, decarbonisation and data security.

-Wealth managers need to be bold in reshaping their business models and building a franchise that’s defensible, scalable, and cost-efficient.
+Wealth managers need to be bold in reshaping their business models and building a franchise that’s defensible, scalable and cost-efficient.
 For instance, delivering holistic advice, especially to mass affluent clients across the bank, is an efficient and effective way for wealth managers to win greater wallet and mind share.
-Further, product optimization strategies are becoming increasingly important to win the war for assets.
+Further, product optimisation strategies are becoming increasingly important to win the war for assets.

-Meanwhile, the fight against climate change presents a massive opportunity for banks to mobilize finance to aid corporate clients’ transition to net-zero carbon emissions.
+Meanwhile, the fight against climate change presents a massive opportunity for banks to mobilise finance to aid corporate clients’ transition to net-zero carbon emissions.

 Transaction banking businesses are standing firm despite recent market uncertainties.
 For many banks, these divisions have been a steady source of revenues and profits.
 In the near term, however, macroeconomic uncertainties and geopolitical risks are expected to test their resilience.
 But there are some bright spots, including migration to the new ISO 20022 standards that should help banks with richer data to achieve their digital aspirations.

 In the long term, banks would have to contend with new fragmentation risks to their revenue pools and operating model.
-Meanwhile, the relatively slow pace of digitization can diminish future potential.
+Meanwhile, the relatively slow pace of digitisation can diminish future potential.